material-motion/material-motion/concepts/patterns.md

 >
 >     protocol Intention {}
 >
-> Strongly-typed programming-languages lacking protocols or interfaces can create wrapper subclasses of an Intention class.
+> Strongly-typed programming-languages lacking protocols or interfaces can create "container" objects.
+These container objects are part of an Intention tree.
 >
 >     abstract class Intention {}
 >     // C++